Awards

 Olivia Moore

-Olivia Moore is a student at UBC, majoring in International Relations.
-Olivia is passionate about social justice, environmental politics, and learning about other people’s life experiences.
+Olivia Moore is a student at UBC, finishing her final year studying International Relations before beginning a Masters in Public Policy this fall.
+Olivia is passionate about climate action, social justice, and learning about other people’s life experiences.
 As Nigel’s younger sister, she is very proud to follow in his footsteps, with a love of documentary film and storytelling.

 Anna Hetherington, a woman with long brownish-blonde hair wearing a navy blue dress, stands against a grey stone backdrop and smiles at the camera.